 About the ZEV Task Force

-On October 24, 2013, the governors of eight states, joined by a ninth on May 3, 2018, signed a memorandum of understanding (MOU) committing to coordinated action to ensure the successful implementation of their state zero-emission vehicle (ZEV) programs.
+On October 24, 2013, the governors of eight states, joined by a ninth on May 3, 2018 and a tenth on November 20, 2019, signed a memorandum of understanding (MOU) committing to coordinated action to ensure the successful implementation of their state zero-emission vehicle (ZEV) programs.
 ZEVs include pure battery-electric vehicles (BEVs), plug-in hybrid electric vehicles (PHEVs), and hydrogen fuel cell electric vehicles (FCEVs).
 Collectively, these states are committed to having at least 3.3 million ZEVs operating on their roadways by 2025.
 The MOU identifies joint cooperative actions the signatory states will undertake, and additional actions that individual jurisdictions are considering, to build a robust market for ZEVs.
 For more information about the Task Force, see the Multi-State ZEV MOU and Multi-State ZEV Action Plan.

 There is a growing number of plug-in vehicle models now available from most major auto manufacturers, although some of them are only offered in select markets.